The $f$-Divergence Reinforcement Learning Framework: Divergence Reinforcement Learning

 \subsection{An example of FRL given a specific $f$ function}

-In this subsection, our derivations can be divided into two key steps: (1) we deduce the saddle-point optimization objective in special form with a certain $f$ function; and (2) we develop the policy evaluation and the policy improvement for solving this optimization problem.
+In this subsection, our analysis can be divided into two steps: (1) we deduce the saddle-point optimization objective in special form with a certain $f$ function; and (2) we develop the policy evaluation and the policy improvement for solving this optimization problem.